Jan-Ian-Failenschmid/The-predictive-validity-of-weighted-combinations-of-predictors-and-criteria/README.md

 ### Installation

-This Application is written in [Shiny](https://shiny.rstudio.com) and is work-in-progress.
+This Application is written in [R](https://www.r-project.org) using the [Shiny](https://shiny.rstudio.com) package and is work-in-progress.
 Therefore, it has not been published formally yet.

 To use the application you need to have [R](https://www.r-project.org) and [RStudio](https://www.r-project.org) installed.
 The latest version of the application uses R Version 4.0.3.